cs1302uga/cs1302-str-list/README.md

 ### Non-Functional Requirements

 A non-functional requirement is *subtracted* from your point total if not satisfied.
-In order to emphasize the importance of these requirements, non-compliance results in the full point amount being subtracted from your point total.
+To emphasize the importance of these requirements, non-compliance results in the full point amount being subtracted from your point total.
 That is, they are all or nothing.